MaxPhal/nnUNet4SoilXrayCT/README.md

 To install nnUNet, please repeat the operation described at the section 2.1.3.

 ### 4.5.4.
 Moving your files to the HPC cluster
-Once nnUNet is installed, you can move the nnUNet_preprocessed folder can be moved to a directory of your choice of your cluster.
+Once nnUNet is installed, you can move the nnUNet_preprocessed folder can be moved to a directory of your choice on your cluster.

 # 5. Training
 This step uses the content of the nnUNet_preprocessed folder and saves the models, logs and checkpoints in the nnUNet_results folder. nnUNet is trained using a 5-fold cross-validation scheme.
 This means that separate training folds are performed and each of the fold creates a classifier file which contains the weights of the model.
-To run the training your cluster, open the file `submit_nnunet_training.sh` with a text editor (e.g., gedit):
+To run the training on your cluster, open the file `submit_nnunet_training.sh` with a text editor (e.g., gedit):

 <!-- the classifier file is named "checkpoints_best.pth" -->